pulumi/docs/content/reference/pkg/python/pulumi_azure/role/_index.md

 <dl class="attribute">
 <dt id="pulumi_azure.role.Assignment.principal_id">
 <code class="descname">principal_id</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_azure.role.Assignment.principal_id" title="Permalink to this definition">¶</a></dt>
 <dd><p>The ID of the Principal (User or Application) to assign the Role Definition to.
-Changing this forces a new resource to be created.</p>
+Changing this forces a new resource to be created.
+For an application, make sure to use the “object ID” (and not the “Application ID”).</p>
 </dd></dl>

 <dl class="attribute">